capitalch/trace/tracking.md

 18. Payment gateway for purchase of Trace
 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 17-04-2022
+1. Implemented in megaData the registerKeyWithMethod and ExecMethodFor key
+2.
+# 16-04-2022
+1. Continued with Sales

 # 12-04-2022 - 15-04-2022
 1. Added stock and ageing options in sales report